 A little ingenuity and use of common household basic items often go a long way in cleaning common and often-pesky stains.
 Have fun with these hacks, and experiment (a little).
 One caution: never mix bleach and ammonia.
 Together, they release toxic gasses.
 Before you experiment with your own household cleaning hack ideas, check them out on the internet to make sure they are safe.

-Remember, too, that these cleaning hacks are no substitute for a thorough household cleaning, preferable by a professional cleaning service, and done regularly to prevent dirt and grime buildup, and to make your home sparkle
+Remember, too, that these top 10 quick house cleaning hacks are no substitute for a thorough household cleaning, preferable by a professional cleaning service, and done regularly to prevent dirt and grime buildup, and to make your home sparkle

 What To Look For In A House Cleaning Service